janakan2466/Janakan2466/README.md

 <h2 align="left">👨🏻‍💻 About Me</h2>

-- :computer: Love learning about innovative technologies
+- :computer: Intersted in learning new technologies
 - :hourglass_flowing_sand:  Exploring systems engineering, data engineering, devops
 - :rocket: Always ready to collaborate
 - :dart: <q>If human life were long enough to find the ultimate theory, everything would have been solved by previous generations.
 Nothing would be left to be discovered</q> <address>~Stephen Hawking</address>